 More Time with Clients

 At B&C, we pride ourselves on the high-touch service we provide to each of our clients.
 We believe this sets us apart from our competitors and instills trust and confidence in our clients, who can rely on us to be there to answer any questions they might have about their retirement plan.
 As I have progressed in my career, I have taken on more of a relationship management role, spending more time meeting with clients, reviewing their portfolios with them, and making any necessary adjustments to their plans as life circumstances change.
 By giving up control of my own portfolio, I now have even more time to spend with clients on their retirement plans.
 Not surprisingly, this is a big reason many of our clients hire us—it gives them more time to tend to other things that are important to them, such as their careers or spending time with their grandchildren.

 Direct Access to Investment Managers

-As both an employee (now as a partner) and as a client, I consider myself fortunate to have found B&C Financial Advisors.
-It is my immense respect and appreciation for my partners and fellow employees that made the decision to have my money managed by our firm an easy one.
+As both an employee (now as a partner) and a client, I consider myself fortunate to have found B&C Financial Advisors.
+It is my immense respect and appreciation for my partners and fellow employees who decided to have my money managed by our firm an easy one.
 I take great pride in what we do for our clients, and I love being able to tell others that I trust in our firm so much I became a client myself!

 The information presented in this article is for educational purposes only and is not meant to provide individual advice to the reader.
 There is no guarantee the information provided above relates to your personal situation.
 All financial situations are unique and should be advised as such.